"

 Monitoring Student Progress

 The ability to obtain feedback when learning new skills plays an important role in the learning process.
 Students should be allowed to practice new skills where they can get immediate feedback from the teacher (Popham & Baker, 1970).
 Teachers should plan practice sessions and monitor student thinking throughout lessons.
-You have worked at planning guided and independent practice sessions, so the next logical step is to plan how you will monitor student progress toward your learning objectives and provide appropriate feedback.
+You have worked on planning guided and independent practice sessions, so the next logical step is to plan how you will monitor student progress toward your learning objectives and provide appropriate feedback.
+Aggressive Monitoring is commonly used to assess student work and provide immediate feedback.
+Bambrick-Santoyo (2016) argues that monitoring during independent practice is the most important opportunity you have as a teacher to positively influence student learning.
+Check out the detailed blog post from Meghan Thompson about how to plan and execute effective monitoring of student practice sessions to respond to student needs and misconceptions in real-time.
+Be sure to check out:

 Keys to Aggressive Monitoring